-Because the electronic key fob never leaves one’s pocket or purse, there have been carbon monoxide related deaths and injuries reported when cars either failed to shut down or were accidentally left running when the driver and key fob left the vehicle.
-Likewise, vehicles are being left in gear after the driver leaves with the fob, allowing cars to roll and cause severe injuries and property damage.
+The electronic key fob is operable without ever leaving the pocket or purse.
+Carbon monoxide-related deaths and injuries were reported when cars either failed to shut down or were accidentally left running when the driver and key fob left the vehicle.
+Likewise, vehicles are inadvertently being left in gear after the driver leaves with the fob, allowing cars to roll and causing severe injuries and property damage.

 Our investigation into these cases has disclosed not only fundamental safety flaws, but possible violations of Federal Motor Vehicle Safety Standards (FMVSS), section 114, which prohibits key removal when vehicles are running or in gear.
 The provisions of FMVSS are intended to prevent vehicle theft and the unintended rolling of unoccupied vehicles.
 Two specific provisions of section 114 are commonly known to all drivers.
 One requires that an automatic transmission vehicle must be placed in the “park” position before the key can be removed from the vehicle.
 This prevents vehicles from accidentally being left in “drive” and rolling after the driver exits.
 The other provision requires that a vehicle cannot be operated after the key is removed from the starting system.
 These are both common sense and effective solutions to common safety hazards.

-One of the cases against Toyota was on behalf of a former Fordham University professor and her boyfriend.
-She suffered brain damage and her boyfriend was killed as a result of carbon monoxide poisoning from a 2008 Lexus.
-The New York couple came home from dinner, parked the car in the garage and, mistakenly thinking they had turned the car off, went upstairs and went to bed.
-A relative found them in the morning, one dead and one unconscious, as a result of the Toyota sitting in the garage overnight, quietly running, sending odorless, colorless toxic fumes into their home.
+One of the cases against Toyota, the maker of Lexus, was on behalf of a former Fordham University professor and her boyfriend.
+Our client suffered brain damage.
+Tragically, her boyfriend was killed as a result of carbon monoxide poisoning from a 2008 Lexus that was mistakenly left running.
+The New York couple came home from dinner, parked the car in the garage, didn’t realize they had not turned the car off, went upstairs, and went to bed.
+The next morning a relative found our client unconscious and her boyfriend dead as a result of the Lexus sitting in the garage overnight, quietly running, sending odorless, colorless toxic fumes into their home.

-If you have experienced any issues with your keyless ignition vehicle, even incidents that have no led to injury, please contact us.
+If you have experienced any serious injuries related to a keyless ignition vehicle, please contact us.